-Johnston said faculty in the department exchanged emails over the issue, which he collated all the comments into a petition that went out May 2017.
+Johnston said faculty in the department exchanged emails over the issue, and he collated all the comments into a petition that went out in May 2017.

 “This move will cut down on faculty-student interactions,” professor John Duvall said in a comment.
 “A student is much less likely to walk a quarter of mile to my office to talk about a paper assignment than up one flight of stairs.”